kamarkiewicz/cpp-utils/README.md

 # cpp-utils
-Useful snippets for ex. interview questions in C++
+Useful C++ snippets and implementations

+  - std::iterator_traits and how to use it
+  - Observer pattern without iterator-invalidation